moemachef/Front-end-Developer-Interview-Questions-And-Answers/README.md

 * What is the difference between value and reference in JavaScript ?
 * What is Babel?
 * What is Temporal Dead Zone in JS ?
+* * What is difference between regular function and arrow function in JS ?

 #### JQUERY Questions:
 * Describe event delegation in jQuery.